• Skip to main content

 Below are the new words used in the example sentence.

-• kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “ichigo” to say “this strawberry” in Japanese.

 This is a typical usage of “amai”.
-In this example, it works as a complement.
+In this example, it works as the complement in the sentence.
 Like other adjectives, however, it can also work as a modifier in front of a noun.
 For example, we can say “amai ichigo” to mean a ‘sweet strawberry’ in Japanese.
 It’s worth knowing.
 Anyway, when we want to describe a sweet taste in Japanese, this i-adjective is a very good option.

 So far, I’ve explained the definition and meaning of “amai” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “amakunai”.